-In this post I will introduce this blog’s purpose, my qualifications and motivations for writing it, and a description of the sort of subjects that will be posted.
+In this post your humble servant will introduce this blog’s purpose, my qualifications and motivations for writing it, and a description of the sort of subjects to be discussed.

-It’s purpose is simply to share sound information regarding woodworking techniques, woodworking hand tools and construction work with an emphasis on Japanese hand tools and techniques
+The blog’s purpose is simply to share sound information regarding woodworking techniques, woodworking hand tools, and construction work with an emphasis on Japanese hand tools and techniques

-Although woodworking and construction are universal human activity, Japan has unique history and traditions and has developed techniques many find interesting.
+Although woodworking and construction are universal human activities, Japan has unique history and traditions that have produced woodworking and building techniques many find interesting.
 Indeed, most Japanese woodworking hand tools are different in some ways from their Western counterparts, and must be setup, maintained and used differently.

-Unfortunately there is a lot of blather on the internet and even in print on these subjects that pound for pound is valuable as road apples and smells as sweet.
+Unfortunately there is a lot of blather on the internet and even in print on these subjects that, pound for pound, is as valuable as road apples and smells as sweet.
 I intend to provide a more professional viewpoint.

-The content of this blog will not be a regurgitation by an amateur of things learned or plagiarized from books, magazines, YouTube videos, or heaven forfend, troll-infested woodworking forums, but will be based on real-world professional experience.
+The content of this blog will not be a regurgitation by an amateur of things learned or plagiarized from books, magazines, NoobTube videos, or heaven forfend, stinking, troll-infested woodworking forums, but will be based on real-world professional experience.

 What relevant professional experience do I have, you ask?
 To begin with, I worked as a joiner, cabinetmaker and carpenter for many years.
 I have worked in the construction industry most of my life as a contractor and direct employee of some of Japan’s largest general contractors.
 You could say I know the trade.